box/box-python-sdk-gen/docs/metadata_cascade_policies.md

 ### Arguments

 - metadata_cascade_policy_id `str`
   - The ID of the cascade policy to force-apply.
-  - Used as `metadata_cascade_policy_id` in path `path` of the API call
-- request_body `CreateMetadataCascadePolicyApplyRequestBodyArg`
-  - Used as requestBody for the API call
+Example: "6fd4ff89-8fc1-42cf-8b29-1890dedd26d7"
-- headers `CreateMetadataCascadePolicyApplyHeadersArg`
+- conflict_resolution `CreateMetadataCascadePolicyApplyConflictResolutionArg`
+  - Describes the desired behavior when dealing with the conflict where a metadata template already has an instance applied to a child.  * `none` will preserve the existing value on the file * `overwrite` will force-apply the templates values over   any existing values.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns